Mylanta Fast Acting and Alcohol/Food Interactions

 - Wohlt PD, Zheng L, Gunderson S, Balzar SA, Johnson BD, Fish JT "Recommendations for the use of medications with continuous enteral nutrition."
 Am J Health Syst Pharm 66 (2009): 1438-67

-Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone) drug Interactions
+There are 405 drug interactions with Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone).

-There are 586 drug interactions with Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone)
+There are 4 disease interactions with Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone) which include:

-Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone) disease Interactions
+More about Mylanta Fast Acting (aluminum hydroxide / magnesium hydroxide / simethicone)

 Drug Interaction Classification

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

 |Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|